nix-community/crate2nix/README.md

       ```
 ## Known Restrictions

+If you feel limited by these restrictions, please do not hesitate to file an issue!
+That
+gives me a feeling of what is worth working on.

 * ~~Before 0.4.x: Only *default crate features* are supported.
 It should be easy to support a different feature set at
   build generation time since we can simply pass this set to `cargo metadata`.
 Feature selection during build time is
   out of scope for now.~~